North Carolina Furniture Appraisal Photo Checklist

 Know when in-person inspection is worth it

-Furniture can be difficult to evaluate from a few photos.
+Furniture can be hard to evaluate from a few photos.
 In-person inspection is often safer when scale, construction, repairs, finish, surface condition, upholstery, replacement hardware, access, or stakeholder timing creates appraisal risk.

 Choose local inspection for large case furniture, dining suites, upholstery condition, veneer loss, refinishing questions, insect damage, structural repairs, or whole-house estate inventories.